 Here’s what we are doing.

 Revised Reservation/Cancellation Policy.
-For as long as COVID-19 is a public health emergency we are temporarily implementing a revised reservation/cancellation policy.
+For as long as COVID-19 is an unmitigated public health emergency we are temporarily implementing a revised reservation/cancellation policy.

 Rates – Our rates will remain the same.